 Our analysis software package that is able to automatically import data from Luminex® instruments, providing better data from the low and high ends of standard curves, comprehensive detailed reports and enhanced visualization.

-MILLIPLEX® MAP
+MILLIPLEX®

-A broad portfolio of multiplex immunoassays that includes immunology, metabolism, cardiovascular disease, cancer, neuroscience, toxicity and cell signaling pathways for a variety of species.
+A broad portfolio of multiplex immunoassays, based on Luminex® xMAP® technology, that includes immunology, metabolism, cardiovascular disease, cancer, neuroscience, toxicity and cell signaling pathways for a variety of species.